 Living in the USA – summary

 The USA has so many wonderful destinations where retirees can enjoy their life to the fullest.
-If you can overcome visa difficulties and provide for your healthcare, you might well find in the States that perfect retirement lifestyle you are looking for.
+If you can overcome visa difficulties and provide for your healthcare, you might well find in the States the perfect retirement lifestyle you are looking for.

 You might find useful: